Please read the following steps for application carefully.

-Please note that you cannot attach any documents to the online application.
-All supporting application materials need to be mailed, sent through Naviance, emailed to Admissions@vmi.edu, or faxed by a school official.
-Thank you.
+Whether applying online or with a paper application, you must complete and mail the following additional documents, you cannot attach documents to the online application.
+All supporting materials must be mailed, sent through Naviance, emailed to email@example.com, or faxed by a school official.

 - Guidance Counselor/School Administrator Recommendation